Design Process – Harthstone Isles

 • Quest Writing Phase

 • I then moved into the quest design stage.
 At this point, things became a bit more challenging as my co-writer had to take some time out from the project.
-This meant I needed to design and write a branching, playable quest that incorporated the personalities and dynamics of both NPCs in the household, Settlement Stockpile.
+This meant I needed to design and write a branching, playable quest incorporating the personalities and dynamics of both NPCs in the household, Settlement Stockpile.

 • It was interesting to write for an NPC that I didn’t create.
 However, it was a good exercise in character interpretation and challenged me to write her dialogue as close to her creator’s vision as I could.